yelper/alpertopia/_recipes/tomatillo-chicken-stew.md

 - slug: cilantro
   amount: 1/2 C (about 1 bunch)
   notes: stems and leaves, rinsed and chopped
+- slug: rice
+  amount: 1 C
 ---

-1. Make the tomatillo sauce
+1. Make the tomatillo sauce and rice

 Remove the papery husks from the tomatillos and rinse well.
 Cut the tomatillos in half and place them cut-side down on an aluminum foil-lined roasting pan.